 Eligible organizations in Michigan can apply for funding to conduct volunteer benthic macroinvertebrate monitoring and to clean up garbage from Michigan’s rivers, streams, and creeks.
-To learn more about these projects, refer to the Request for Proposal documents below.
+To learn more about these projects, refer to the Requests for Proposals below.

-- Volunteer Stream Monitoring Maintenance Grant (2021):These grants are for groups who are already monitoring with MiCorps procedures.
+- Volunteer Stream Monitoring Maintenance Grant:These grants are for groups who are already monitoring with MiCorps procedures.
 Funds can pay for staff time, equipment, and travel to MiCorps trainings and conferences, are a maximum of $2,000, and last for eight months.